dxw/tech-team-rfcs/rfc-216-use-static-typing-where-available.md

 ## Proposal

-Where a language either includes support for static typing or where tooling exists to ensure it, programs we write SHOULD make use of static typing.
+Where a language either includes support for static typing or where tooling exists to ensure it, new projects SHOULD make use of static typing.

+If an existing project is in a language which supports optional or partial typing, you MAY choose to add static typing only to parts of the codebase as they are modified.

 Where static typing is used, any automated test pipeline MUST make sure that types are checked.

-If an existing project is in a language which supports optional or partial typing, you MAY only type parts of the codebase as they are modified.

 ## Next steps